 Kavitha Rao has worked with grassroots organizations around the world.
 She has spent much of the past decade founding and leading Common Fire, a nonprofit which helps to create accessible and sustainable intentional communities as a means of cultural transformation.
 Kavitha has consulted and facilitated numerous retreats and trainings on power and privilege, interpersonal dialogue, nonviolence, consensus decision making, conflict resolution, the art of facilitation, green building, spirituality and social change, mutual mentorship and more.

 Jesse Maceo Vega-Frey is a teacher of Vipassana (insight) meditation within the broader context of the Theravada Buddhist tradition.
 His teaching aims to inspire the skills, determination, and faith necessary to realize the deepest human freedom and an exploration of the relationship between ethics, insight, and action.
 Jesse is a student of Michele McDonald and was authorized and trained by her to teach in a method rooted in the tradition of Mahasi Sayadaw of Burma.
 He is the resident teacher for Vipassana Hawai’i and when off-island teaches mostly in the US and Canada.
 Jesse was a co-founder of The Stone House, a center for spiritual life and social justice in Mebane, NC and was a long-time board member of the Buddhist Peace Fellowship.

 CENTER FOR WHOLE COMMUNITIES is committed to making our retreats accessible to a broad diversity of people.
 We offer this retreat on a sliding scale of $750 – $2500 and have scholarship funds available.

 Spaces are limited.
 We will review applications on a rolling basis with a commitment to offer the work to a diverse group of participants who are committed to the intersections of personal and social transformation.
+Final deadline, September 15.